-Originally published February, 2015
+Originally published in Interview Magazine, 2015

 Adam O’Reilly – I walked into your studio and was immediately struck with the leap these new canvases were in your work.
 Not so much conceptually, but visually, the way they overtake the space, and obviously they’re not rectangular stretchers anymore–what has changed in your approach to creating this new work?